encoredev/encore/docs/develop/api-schemas.md

 Note that inputs to [auth handlers](/docs/develop/auth) are automatically marked as sensitive and are always redacted.

+Raw endpoints lack a schema, which means there's no way to add a struct tag to mark certain data as sensitive.
+For this reason Encore supports tagging the whole API endpoint as sensitive by adding `sensitive` to the `//encore:api` annotation.
+This will cause the whole request and response payload to be redacted, including all request and response headers.

 <Callout type="info">

 The `encore:"sensitive"` tag is ignored for local development environments to make development and debugging with the Local Development Dashboard easier.

 </Callout>

 ## Example